ellifteria/hugo-atri/README.md

-# Het-Hert: A Hugo Book Wiki Theme w/ Backlinks
+# Atri: A Hugo Book Wiki Theme w/ Backlinks

 Modification of the [Hugo Book theme](https://github.com/alex-shpak/hugo-book) to allow for backlinks.